wp-plugins/mad-mimi/readme.txt

 == Frequently Asked Questions ==

+= Requires PHP5 for All Features =
+The plugin requires PHP5 for list management functionality.
+If your web host does not support PHP5, please contact your host and see if they can upgrade your PHP version; generally this is done at no cost.

 = What is the plugin license? =

 * This plugin is released under a GPL license.

 = What is Mad Mimi? =
 Mad Mimi is the easiest email marketing tool out there.
-It's built from the ground up to be simple and usable. <a href="bit.ly/mad-mimi" rel="nofollow" title="Learn more about Mad Mimi at MadMimi.com">Learn more about Mad Mimi</a>.
+It's built from the ground up to be simple and usable. <a href="bit.ly/mad-mimi" rel="nofollow">Learn more about Mad Mimi</a>.

 = Do I need a Mad Mimi account to use this plugin? = Yes, this plugin requires a Mad Mimi account. <a href="bit.ly/mad-mimi" rel="nofollow">Sign up for a free account here</a>.